dennyhong96/react-gsap-hooks/README.md

-## Use Gsap timeline to animate React sites
+## Use Gsap and custom hooks to animate React sites

 #### Snippet: `useHomeAnimation` custom hook: